DS-100/DS-100.github.io/sp17/setup.md

    Notice how the `python` prompt shows that it is running from Anaconda.
 Now you have `conda` installed!

+   **From now on, when we talk about the "Terminal" or "Command Prompt", we are referring to the Anaconda Prompt that you just installed.**

 5. Run these commands to create a new [conda environment][env].
 Each conda environment has its own package versions.
 This allows us to switch between package versions easily.
 For example, this class uses Python 3, but you